-Frozen Chosen Cup (February)
+Frozen Chosen Cup

-Every year our youth group hosts the annual Frozen Chosen Cup, a friendly competition between local Presbyterian youth groups.
+Every year our youth group hosts the annual Frozen Chosen Cup, a friendly competition between local Presbyterian youth groups: Covenant, First, Madison and Oconee.
 Events include tests of Bible knowledge, teamwork, singing ability, agility and overall sportsmanship.

 Youth Sunday is a wonderful opportunity for our youth to share with the congregation their faith journeys.
 On this inspiring day, middle and high school students plan and lead both the 8:45 and 11:00am worship services.
 Worship roles include leading corporate prayer, reading or acting out Bible verses, ushering, greeting, praying, leading the children’s message, speaking from the pulpit and offering musical talents.
 The Celebration Singers also lead the congregation as the choir for both services.

 What year would be complete without a week in the “thin place”?!
 Montreat is located in Black Mountain, NC, just outside of Asheville.
 The Montreat Youth Conference is a truly unique experience for our youth to worship God and study the Bible surrounded by youth from across the region that will support you in your journey.
 Each day, there is a Keynote address, small group time, recreation and worship.
 During free time, youth can explore the beautiful campus, go rock hopping, sit by Lake Susan, and hang out with new and old friends.
 Montreat is open to rising 9th grader through recent graduates.

-During the Summer our church take a break from Sunday School and combines into one 10:00 a.m. worship service.
+During the Summer our church takes a break from Sunday School and combines into one 10:00 a.m. worship service.
 Youth group and Celebration Singers do not meet as families enjoy beach vacations and summer camps.
 Instead, we have opportunities for our youth to gather for mission trips and youth conferences; these retreats create strong memories to carry us into the new year.

-Our middle school youth (rising 6th through completed 8th) are invited to a week of service here in Athens.
-We’ll meet from 8:30 a.m.-7:00 p.m., with a lock-in on Friday, June 2nd!
-During the morning, youth will serve as leaders with Vacation Bible School.
-We’ll have lunch together in the PIT, then go out into the community for more service opportunities based on the Call in Matthew 25.
-Each day will end with a meal and period of reflection.
-Cost $100.
+Our middle school youth (rising 6th through completed 8th) served in Athens.
+During the morning, youth were leaders with Vacation Bible School, they had lunch together in the PIT, then went out into the community for more service opportunities

 Our mission trip in July, 2016 tool us to Philadelphia, PA and the amazing outreach of Broad Street Ministry.
 The Youth Initiative provides opportunities for youth to engage their faith in educational, motivating, and provocative service experiences related to prevalent social justice issues.
 Alongside youth from other states, identified and confronted stereotypes of the city, of urban poverty, and of marginalized communities.
 Then, we identified where we are called to make our impact.
 Click this link to see and hear the youth’s Reflections from the 2016 Mission Trip.